McGarvs/cs124/README.md

 <br/>Our second design looked like this:
 ![Second Task List Design](/screenshots/Second-Design.JPG)
-<br/>Refactoring Highlights from Design 1 to Design 2:
+<br/>Refactoring Highlights from the first design to the second design:
 * Removed the app title: It looked ugly and wasn't really necessary, since it is self-evident what the app does.
 * Color scheme change: The first design's colors were picked a bit arbitrarily and looked a bit ugly.
 * Removed the unnecessary and slightly confusing form clear button